 What is the age requirement for a student to enroll into Pre-K?

-To be eligible for the 2020-2021 school year, your child’s date of birth should be on or between the following dates: September 2, 2015 -September 1, 2016.
+To be eligible for the 2022-2023 school year, your child’s date of birth should be on or between the following dates: September 2, 2017 -September 1, 2018.

-If my child lives outside of the DeKalb County School District's (DCSD) attendance zone, is he/she eligible to participate in the Pre-K program?
+If my child lives outside of the DeKalb County School District's (DCSD) attendance zone, is he/she eligible to participate in the Pre-K Program?

 No. You may register for either a theme school, if applicable, or your home school.
-If you choose to register for a theme school and are not selected, you will automatically be placed on the wait list.
+If you choose to register for a theme school and are not selected, you will automatically be placed on the waitlist.
 After the first week of school, if there is room at your home school, you are welcome to register for a seat at your home school.

-To be eligible for the 2020-2021 school year as a Pre-Kindergarten student your child must have an Individualized Education Plan (IEP) that identifies the need to spend their Kindergarten year in an inclusion (co-taught) Pre-K classroom.
+To be eligible for the 2022-2023 school year as a Pre-Kindergarten student your child must have an Individualized Education Plan (IEP) that identifies the need to spend their Kindergarten year in an inclusion (co-taught) Pre-K classroom.

 Does my child have to be potty trained to enroll in Pre-K?

-Your child is expected to be able to take care of self-help tasks such as dressing, undressing, and toilet needs.
+Your child is expected o be able to take care of self-help tasks such as dressing, undressing, and toilet needs.
 Children should be potty trained prior to entering Pre-K. Parents will be called should an accident occur and will be required to come to school to change their child.
 Students are not to wear pull-ups to school unless outlined as a part of Individualized Education Plan (IEP) or 504 plan and the child is in a collaborative class, so he/she can be assisted by a special needs’ teacher/aide.

 As a DCSD employee do I receive automatic enrollment into the Pre-K lottery?

-No. As a DCSD employee you must go through the same lottery process as everyone else.
+No. As a DCSD employee, you must go through the same lottery process as everyone else.
 However, there are specific stipulations before employees can enter the Pre-K lottery.
 Please contact your school principal or the Early Childhood Office for the DeKalb Pre-K Lottery Employee Participation Memo.

 My child has an IEP and is not currently enrolled in the DCSD.
 Will they remain at my home school if he/she is picked in the lottery?

 If an applicant with a current Individualized Education Plan (IEP) is selected to attend a Bright from the Start (BFTS) general education Pre-K classroom, the applicant may possibly be moved to a BFTS inclusion classroom based on the student’s individual needs.
-NOTE: Theme schools do not house BFTS inclusion classrooms
+NOTE: Theme schools do not house BFTS inclusion classrooms.

 My three-year-old child has an existing IEP and is already enrolled in a DCSD exceptional needs class, should I register for Pre-K?